Motorcyclist, 29, Killed In Turnpike Crash Was From Family Of Corrections Officers

 Last September, Ford was promoted to sergeant at Edna Mahan Correctional Facility for Women.

-According to the DOC, Ford began his career in 2014, working as an officer at Mountainview Youth Correctional Facility, and later transferred to New Jersey State Prison.
+According to the DOC, Ford began his career in 2014, working as an officer at Mountainview Youth Correctional Facility, and later transferred to New Jersey State Prison in Trenton.

 What he enjoyed most about his job was the opportunity to help make the officers' jobs easier and set a good example for all staff, which in return, makes a better work environment for everyone, the DOC said in a Facebook post at the time of Ford's promotion.